Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Conclusion and outlook

 \autoref{fig:sim-exp-cell} compares the experimental and simulated spectra for $^{225}$Ac distributed in the cell medium.
 In the Geant4 simulation, $^{225}$Ac was modeled as being randomly distributed in an aqueous solution with a thickness of 13 \micro m, representing the approximate diameter of the cells.
 The experimental and simulated spectra show good agreement, confirming the behavior of $^{225}$Ac in solution.
 This alignment demonstrates that the simulation accurately models the energy deposition and supports the validity of the experimental approach.
 It is important to highlight that a 300 keV shift was applied to the simulation data to account for energy loss caused by the Mylar foil, as calculated using the SRIM software.
 This energy loss is not observed in the experimental data because the detector was calibrated with the Mylar foil in place.
 This calibration inherently compensates for the energy loss, ensuring accurate energy measurements in the experimental spectrum.

-\section{Conclusion and Outlook}
+\section{Conclusion and outlook}

-To the best of our knowledge, this study is the first to use an alpha detector for direct alpha spectroscopy of cancer cell samples under ambient conditions, demonstrating the potential of the Bio-Sample Alpha Detector (BAD) as a novel method in this context.
-The method enabled direct measurement of alpha spectra from AR42J rat pancreatic tumor cells incubated with [\textsuperscript{225}Ac]Ac-crown-TATE and [\textsuperscript{225}Ac]Ac-PSMA-617 and [\textsuperscript{225}Ac]Ac\textsuperscript{3+}.
-Results indicate significant uptake of [\textsuperscript{225}Ac]Ac-crown-TATE by the cells, evidenced by distinct alpha spectra and minimal activity in the supernatant, suggesting efficient retention.
-In contrast, less efficient uptake of \textsuperscript{225}Ac-PSMA-617 was observed, correlating with the lack of PSMA-617 receptors on AR42J cells.
+To the best of our knowledge, this study is the first to employ an alpha detector for direct alpha spectroscopy of cancer cell samples under ambient conditions, demonstrating the potential of the Bio-sample Alpha Detector (BAD) as a novel method in the context of targeted alpha therapy.
+Presented as a proof-of-principle, this study enabled the direct measurement of alpha spectra from AR42J rat pancreatic tumor cells incubated with [\textsuperscript{225}Ac]Ac-crown-TATE, [\textsuperscript{225}Ac]Ac-PSMA-617, and [\textsuperscript{225}Ac]Ac\textsuperscript{3+}.
+The results were interpreted qualitatively and indicate significant uptake of [\textsuperscript{225}Ac]Ac-crown-TATE by the cells, as evidenced by distinct alpha spectral features and minimal counts in the supernatant, suggesting efficient retention.
+In contrast, limited uptake of [\textsuperscript{225}Ac]Ac-PSMA-617 was observed, consistent with the absence of PSMA receptors on AR42J cells.

 Detection of \textsuperscript{213}Po, a decay product of \textsuperscript{225}Ac, serves as an indicator of \textsuperscript{213}Bi redistribution from the cells into the surrounding media.
 This redistribution impacts dosimetry and toxicity, as progeny isotopes like \textsuperscript{213}Bi can migrate to off-target tissues, potentially increasing toxicity risks.
 The well-documented kidney toxicity of \textsuperscript{213}Bi \cite{schwartz2011renal} underscores the importance of understanding and mitigating this redistribution to optimize the therapeutic index of radiopharmaceuticals.
 Geant4 simulations validated experimental results and provided insights into alpha particle interactions with biological samples.